-To resume from the Deep Power-Down mode, the $\overline{\text{CS}}$ pin must first be asserted and then the opcode ABh must be clocked into the device.
+To resume from the Deep Power-Down mode, the \overline{CS} pin must first be asserted and then the opcode ABh must be clocked into the device.
 Any additional data clocked into the device after the opcode will be ignored.
-When the $\overline{\text{CS}}$ pin is deasserted, the device will exit the Deep Power-Down mode and return to the standby mode within the maximum time of t{RDPD} .
+When the \overline{CS} pin is deasserted, the device will exit the Deep Power-Down mode and return to the standby mode within the maximum time of t{RDPD}.
 After the device has returned to the standby mode, normal command operations such as Continuous Array Read can be resumed.

-If the complete opcode is not clocked in before the $\overline{\text{CS}}$ pin is deasserted, then the device will abort the operation and return to the Deep Power-Down mode.
+If the complete opcode is not clocked in before the \overline{CS} pin is deasserted, or if the \overline{CS} pin is not deasserted on an even byte boundary (multiples of eight bits), then the device will abort the operation and return to the Deep Power-Down mode.